chee/lima/README.md

 - maybe add `weave`
 - maybe add noweb variable syntax `[[m = 1000]]`
 - maybe investigate some way of declaring dictionaries
+- strict mode with errors for unknown properties
+- investigate an `indent=2` metaline opt? not sure how to best to deal with nesting.